APCO LAUNCHES ADAPTIVE INTELLIGENCE, AI ADVISORY OFFERING TO HELP COMPANIES NAVIGATE BUSINESS TRANSFORMATION

 Margy is inspired by founder Margery Kraus, under whose leadership APCO has emerged from a small practice inside Arnold & Porter to a powerhouse global consulting firm.

 Margy, which emerged from APCO’s AI Comms Lab after more than five years of testing and experimentation under the leadership of renowned AI strategist Dr. Abdullah Sahyoun and his robust team, is an empowered, forward-thinking advisor that understands clients’ business challenges.
 She can automate content generation, help teams work more efficiently and has a reputation management tool that monitors a client’s online presence and manages potential crises.
 Margy also allows teams to provide a comprehensive view of their work, progress and impact using intuitive dashboards that are updated in real time.
-She performs these skills by seamlessly integrating with different data sources and formats, and making sense of large amounts of information using advanced techniques like big data analysis, predictive modeling and natural language processing.
+She performs these skills by seamlessly integrating with different data sources and formats and making sense of large amounts of information using advanced techniques.
 Since Margy was built on APCO’s AI platform, which includes proprietary integrations with Microsoft’s Azure infrastructure, she features best-in-class security, compliance, controls and data governance.

 APCO has also created a new AI advisory offering for clients who are facing business challenges, navigating their own AI transformations, or are anxious to fast-forward their growth and gain market share.
 In addition to developing frameworks for governance and risk mitigation strategies, APCO is leveraging its best-in-class advocacy expertise to help clients understand and shape AI policy, while communicating effectively with a wide landscape of stakeholders.